 You can claim an increase for your spouse, civil partner or cohabitant while they are taking part in a Community Employment (CE) scheme.
 Their earnings from the scheme are assessed in the same way as earnings from insurable employment (and your combined means are not halved).

 If you are 24 years of age or under and you are living with a parent or a step-parent in the family home, some of your parents' income will also be taken into account in the assessment for Jobseeker's Allowance.
 The Department call this an assessment of the 'benefit andprivilege' you get from living with your parents.
 Find out more about how living with your parents is assessed in the means test.

-If your spouse, civil partner or cohabitant works it can affect your Jobseeker's Allowance.
+If your spouse, civil partner or cohabitant works or is taking part in a Community Employment (CE scheme) it can affect your Jobseeker's Allowance.
 Their earnings from insurable employment are assessed in the same way as your earnings from part-time or casual work.
 Find out more about work and Jobseeker’s Allowance.

 You may be disqualified from getting Jobseeker's Allowance for 9 weeks if you:

 Suitable employment does not include employment in a job that is vacant because of a trade dispute.
 In addition, the employment must be suitable, having regard to your age, sex, physique, education, normal occupation, where you live, rate of pay offered and your family circumstances.

 Your payment can be reduced if you refuse or fail to attend meetings requested by the Department or if you refuse or fail to participate in an appropriate employment support scheme, work experience or training.

 If you have just left school you cannot get Jobseeker's Allowance.
 To get Jobseeker's Allowance you must have been out of school for three months and you must be at least 18 years of age.